Mithridates II of Parthia: Death and succession

-Mithridates II's last years of rule took place in a period coined in scholarship as the "Parthian Dark Age," which refers to a period of three decades in the history of Parthian Empire starting from the death (or last years) of Mithridates II.
+Mithridates II's last years of rule took place in a period coined in scholarship as the "Parthian Dark Age", which refers to a period of three decades in the history of Parthian Empire starting from the death (or last years) of Mithridates II.
 It is referred to as a "Dark Age" due to the lack of clear information on the events of this period in the empire, except a series of, apparently overlapping, reigns.
 It is only with the beginning of the reign of Orodes II in c.
 57 BC, that the line of Parthian rulers can again be reliably traced.
 Coins, reliefs and Babylonian astronomical diaries label Gotarzes as the son and heir of Mithridates II.
 According to a heavily damaged relief at Behistun, Gotarzes had served as "satrap of satraps" under his father.
 After the death of Mithridates II in 91 BC, Gotarzes was proclaimed king at Babylon.

+The death of Mithridates II marks a period of decline for the Parthian empire.
+The political instability which followed along with weakened central authority resulted in significant territorial losses.
+Tigranes of Armenia was able to capitalise on the situation and wrestled control of a strategically significant region in Armenia which had long been part of the Parthian empire.
+The crisis only came to an end with the ascension of Sinatruces to the Arsacid throne.